Introduction

 Conclusion

-Mindful debt management isn’t just about numbers it’s about creating a healthier relationship with money and making intentional decisions that lead to freedom.
-By following these 10 steps, you can take control of your finances, reduce stress, and work toward a debt-free future.
+Mindful debt management concerns more than just numbers, but rather establishes a certain type of bond with money and intentional decisions that manifest freedom.
+Following these 10 steps enables you to take back control of finances, lessen stress, and work towards a debt-free life.

 Remember, every small step counts.
 Start today, stay consistent, and celebrate each milestone along the way.